Structured building cabling

 What does structured cabling mean?

-Conventional structured cabling represents a concept that permits service-independent, universally applicable pre-cabling in order to support network-based information and communications applications operating between buildings.
-This means that the type of cable and the employed structure guarantee the use of all known protocols, the use of all technologies (Ethernet, Fast Ethernet, Gigabit Ethernet, Token Ring, FDDI, ATM), as well as the use of a range of services (ISDN, SNA).
-This is intended to prevent incorrect installation and expensive extensions and simplify the installation of new network components.
-Structured cabling is subdivided into the primary, secondary and tertiary cabling sectors.
+Conventional structured cabling refers to a concept that allows service-independent, universally applicable pre-cabling to support network-based information and communication applications between buildings.
+This means that the type of cable and its structure ensure compatibility with all known protocols, various technologies (Ethernet, Fast Ethernet, Gigabit Ethernet, Token Ring, FDDI, ATM), and a wide range of services (ISDN, SNA).
+The primary goal is to prevent installation errors and costly extensions while simplifying the addition of new network components.
+Structured cabling is divided into three sectors: primary, secondary, and tertiary cabling.

 What is important in terms of structured cabling?